smartlabsAT/directus-expandable-blocks/README.md

 # Directus Expandable Blocks Interface

-A powerful M2A (Many-to-Any) interface for Directus with inline expandable editing and AI-powered content generation.
+A powerful M2A (Many-to-Any) interface for Directus with inline expandable editing.

 ## ✨ Features